 Our Accelerated Master's Program allows you to complete a B.A. in Information Science and eSociety and a M.A. in Library and Information Science in an abbreviated period of time!
 This program is for exceptional eSociety majors desiring to continue as a graduate student to complete an M.A. in Library and Information Science.

-Eager eSociety majors wanting to graduate as soon as possible with both an undergraduate and graduate degree can apply to the program in their junior year.
+Eager eSociety majors wanting to begin a graduate program while an undergraduate can apply to the program in their junior year (once 75 units have been earned).
 You must have an excellent academic record and the ability to balance an intense program of study.